VersionO/ag-codemapper/README.md

 ---

-## 💡 The Problem
+## ⚠️ The Problem
-Developers often spend up to 40% of their time mapping existing codebases rather than building new features.
-Traditional documentation is often outdated or missing, leading to slow onboarding and high risks of unintended "blast radius" effects during code changes. **Agentic CodeMapper** solves this by using a multi-skill agentic approach to turn opaque repositories into structured, navigable knowledge.
+Developers often spend up to 40% of their time mapping codebases rather than building features.
+Traditional documentation is frequently outdated, leading to slow onboarding and high risks of unintended "blast radius" effects.
+Furthermore, relying on cloud-based AI to analyze proprietary code necessitates uploading sensitive business logic to external servers, creating a significant security dilemma.

+## 💡 The Solution
+**Agentic-CodeMapper** is an advanced orchestrator built using the **Google Agent Development Kit (ADK) 2.0**.
+It leverages the CodeGraphContext (CGC) MCP server to analyze and visualize software structural dependencies.
+The system offers several key advantages:

+*   **Privacy-First Design**: While this demonstration uses the Gemini API or Vertex AI for ease of setup, the ADK architecture allows developers to swap the model for a local, private LLM, ensuring proprietary code never leaves the local environment.
+*   **Modular Automation**: The system was generated via the ADK CLI to wire custom skills (`.agents/`) and workflows (`AGENTS.md`) into a cohesive agent runner designed specifically for dependency analysis without unnecessary cloud deployment.
+*   **Context Management**: Beyond standard `.gitignore` files, we utilize a specialized ignore-file for the **CGC (Code Generation Context)** to prevent the agent from being confused by temporary artifacts, ensuring the model focuses only on relevant structural logic.

 ## 🏗️ Architecture
+Agentic CodeMapper operates as a **single-agent system with multi-skill capabilities**, governed by a strict set of configuration and operational files that define the agent's behavior and scope.

+### Foundational Components
+* **`AGENTS.md`**: Serves as the Global Orchestrator Directive, defining routing protocols, skill definitions, and the mandatory execution flow for the agent.
+* **`CONTEXT.md`**: Establishes the core operational guardrails, enforcing strict encapsulation, visualization requirements, and mandatory reporting standards.

+### Multi-Skill Capabilities
-Agentic CodeMapper operates as a **single-agent system with multi-skill capabilities**.
-It uses a sophisticated routing mechanism to invoke specific skills based on user intent:
+The agent uses a sophisticated routing mechanism to invoke specific skills based on user intent:

-* **Pipeline Mapping Skill:** Handles indexing and dependency synchronization.
+* **Pipeline Mapper**: Handles indexing and dependency synchronization.
-* **Architectural Analysis Skill:** Evaluates code complexity and impact/blast radius.
+* **Architectural Analyzer**: Evaluates code complexity, coupling, and impact/blast radius at the symbol/function level.
-* **Code Explanation Skill:** Delivers human-readable walkthroughs and workflow logic.
+* **Code Explainer**: Synthesizes holistic walkthroughs combining raw code logic, global semantic search, and identified framework patterns.

+### Routing & Execution
+The system maps incoming queries to domain-specific skill definitions found in `.agents/skills/`.
+By maintaining a clear separation between infrastructure (Pipeline Mapping), diagnostics (Architectural Analysis), and logic (Code Explainer), the agent ensures efficient, modular, and secure code comprehension.

 ---